ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-6-strings.rst

 You can even add other items to a string using the ``+`` operator.
-Primitive values like ``int`` and ``boolean`` will be converted to a ``String`` like what you would type into a Java program and objects will be converted to using the ``toString`` method discussed in the previous section.
+Primitive values like ``int`` and ``boolean`` will be converted to a ``String`` like what you would type into a Java program and objects will be converted to ``String`` using the ``toString`` method discussed in the previous section.
 All objects inherit a ``toString`` method that returns a ``String`` representation of the object and many classes **override** it to produce a useful human-readable value.
 (We'll